 Circa £21,000 depending on skills and experience

 Join us at an exciting time of growth and change, in a crucial role within our organisation, as a Programme Administrator.
-We are looking for highly motivated and conscientious Administrators to work flexibly across programmes within the Centre.
+We are always on the look out for highly motivated and conscientious Administrators to join our team and work flexibly across programmes within the Centre.
 You will be responsible for providing extensive administrative support to a team of technical staff and assist with the implementation of a wide range of projects.
 A truly fantastic opportunity to acquire knowledge and skills within various thematic areas of conservation, learning from world class experts in this field, helping to improve the profile of our work.
 You will be part of a new team of Administrators forming a central administration hub, with functional guidance from our Management Information Officer, to maintain effective administration processes and cross-programmatic consistency.

 As a Programme Administrator, you will use your excellent organisational and administrative skills to compile project reports, provide event management support, and maintain and update the centre’s project management and Finance system, Deltek.
 You will also fulfil programme focal point responsibilities for publications, communications and social media, support with licensing administration, and attend various meetings and events, liaising with clients and partners.
 In addition, the role involves supporting the Programme(s) with resource planning, responding to requests for information both internally and externally, alongside maintaining computer and paper filing systems.